 Shepweilers at their best A loyal, affectionate and versatile dog.
 Easy to train and biddable.
 Protective and tolerant with friends and family

-Shepweilers at their worse A powerful, aloof, excessively protective dog whose herding instinct extends to family members.
+Shepweilers at their worse A powerful, aloof, excessively protective large breed dog whose herding instinct extends to family members.

-Despite the possible health risks, if you decide that the Shepweiler is the right dog for you.
-You can expect to share your life with your chosen dog for 10-12 years.
+Despite the possible health risks, if you decide that the German Shepherd Rottweiler mix breed is the right dog for you.
+You can expect to share your life with your chosen pet for 10-12 years.

 German Shepherd Rottweiler mix highlights

-If you enjoy training, socialising and keeping active, then the loyal, adaptable and affectionate Shepweiler may be the perfect dog for you and your family.
+If you enjoy training, socializing, and keeping active, then the loyal, adaptable and affectionate Shepweiler may be the perfect dog for you and your family.

-However, just as with both parent breeds.
-A Shepweiler that is not well socialised and does not have an outlet for both their physical and mental energy is a powerful dog that has a desire to guard their family and home.
+However, just as with both german shepherds and rottweilers.
+A Shepweiler that is not well socialized at a young age and does not have an outlet for both its physical and mental energy is a powerful dog that has a desire to guard its family and home.
 Challenging for first-time owners, the rottweiler shepherd mix can nevertheless thrive in the right home with proper training, and positive reinforcement and make beautiful and devoted dogs.